UweTrottmann/SeriesGuide/CONTRIBUTING.md

 # Contributing

-**Note:** This project is in the [public domain](UNLICENSE).
-If you contribute any [non-trivial](http://www.gnu.org/prep/maintain/maintain.html#Legally-Significant) patches or translations the following applies:
+**Note:** This work is licensed under the [Apache License 2.0](LICENSE.txt).

-    I dedicate any and all copyright interest in this software to the public domain.
-I make this dedication for the benefit of the public at large and to the detriment of my heirs and successors.
-I intend this dedication to be an overt act of relinquishment in perpetuity of all present and future rights to this software under copyright law.
+If you contribute any [non-trivial](http://www.gnu.org/prep/maintain/maintain.html#Legally-Significant) patches or translations make sure you have read and agreed to it.

 #### Would you like to contribute code?